Table of Content

 Despite huge technological advances and increasing ways to “stay connected”, we have become increasingly disconnected from each other and feel more lonely.
 The current COVID pandemic situation has only exacerbated these feelings across the population.
 People feel more isolated and anxious.
 It is very important that we battle our lonesomeness, and learn to overcome our grief and loneliness.

-Whatever be the reason for your loneliness, know that more people are willing to support and nourish you than you think!
+Whatever the reason for your loneliness, know that more people are willing to support and nourish you than you think!

-Ways to Overcome Loneliness:
+10 Ways to Overcome Feelings of Loneliness

 Loneliness can be caused by many reasons.
 It can diminish your self-esteem and make you more prone to depression.
 Here are a few tips on overcoming loneliness:

-- Reconnect with Life:
+1. Reconnect with Life:

-- Cultivate a Hobby:
+2. Cultivate a Hobby:

 Restructure your leisure time to include your hobbies.
 Hobbies not only provide relaxation but also give meaning and joy to your life.
 However, try to have creative hobbies and not just consumptive hobbies.